 A part of the Middle East region, Turkey, has world-class educational institutions that produce local and international graduates in various fields.
 Additionally, tuition fees are cheaper in this country.
 As an interior student, you’ll see how art affects their culture, different design perspectives, and more practical learnings.
 At the end of your interior design program here, you’ll hone the skills and knowledge you need for the field.

-The Istanbul Medipol University is a private university in Istanbul that offers interior design and related programs.
+The Istanbul Medipol University and LaSalle College Istanbul are private universities in Istanbul that offer interior design and related programs.
 One good reason to study here is because of its location.
 It’s near Istanbul – considered one of the oldest cities in the country that reflects history and culture.

 Check Out: The Best Scholarships in Turkey for International Students